ECC-BFMC/Documentation/source/data/hardwaresetupofcar/hardwareimprovements.rst

 The Camber is the angle at which the wheel and tire stand relative to a perfectly flat surface and it can be positive or negative.
 A positive Camber means that the top of the wheel is pointed outwards, whereas negative Camber means the opposite, the top of the tire is leaned in closer to the car.
-Each of those two types of Camber have theirs advantages, but we suggest you approach a negative Camber.
+Each of those two types of Camber have theirs advantages and disadvantages.
+For the purpose of the challenge, we suggest a negative Camber approach.

 **What are the advantages of negative Camber?**